 The process is elaborate and involves adding to the base wine a solution called ‘liqueur de tirage’ which is made out of yeast, sugar, nutrients and clarifying agents.
 The bottle is then sealed and placed horizontally at a temperature between 10-12°C to ferment.
 The pressure in the bottle will reach approximately six atmospheres ( ~3 times more than a normal car tire pressure).

-After the fermentation is completed, the yeast dies and leaves a sediment at the bottom of the bottle.
-The dead yeast cells (or ‘lees’ if you want the wine word) start breaking down releasing proteins and chemical components which give the sparkling wine made this way the specific flavours of bread, biscuit, toast, brioche.
+After the fermentation is completed, the yeast dies and leaves sediment at the bottom of the bottle.
+The dead yeast cells (or ‘lees’ if you want the wine word) start breaking down releasing proteins and chemical components which give the sparkling wine made this way the specific flavours of bread, biscuit, toast, and brioche.
 This is known as yeast autolysis.
 Yeast autolysis takes from 12 months to four or five years and even longer in the case of vintage champagne.
-This means a lot of fixed costs for the wine maker, for storage and stock, hence a higher price.
+This means a lot of fixed costs for the winemaker, for storage and stock, hence a higher price.

 Riddle me this

 What happens next makes the difference between the traditional method and the transfer method.
 In the traditional method, everything stays in the same bottle.
 After disgorgement, the bottle is topped up with a mixture of wine and cane sugar solution, called ‘liqueur d’ expédition’.
 The amount of cane sugar added, called ‘dosage’, will trigger in the end the sweetness of the final product.
-The final product will still have to age a period of a couple of months, to allow for the liqueur d’ expédition to integrate with the wine.
+The final product will still have to age a couple of months, to allow for the liqueur d’ expédition to integrate with the wine.

 There are a couple of sparkling wines which are produced only using the traditional method, despite not being mentioned on the label: Champagne and Cava can only be produced using the traditional method.

-The transfer method is a shortcut to the traditional method, taking advantage of the bottle fermentation, but without the complication and expenses of riddling and disgorgement.
-The content of the bottles is poured in a big tank, where it is filtered from the sediment and bottled into new bottles.
+The transfer method is a shortcut to the traditional method, taking advantage of bottle fermentation, but without the complication and expenses of riddling and disgorgement.
+The content of the bottles is poured into a big tank, where it is filtered from the sediment and bottled into new bottles.
 Usually, the bottle says ‘bottle-fermented’.